ISARICDataPlatform/ISARICBasics/README.md

 * SQLite database creation and a tutorial (below) on basic usage
 * Some built in processing functions for ISARIC data
+* There is also a pyISARICBasics package that provides similar functionality for researchers who wish to use Python: (https://github.com/KyleYoung1997/pyISARICBasics)

 # Tutorial